The latest free trials, vouchers, discounted annual passes and hacks to save money on Spotify.

 Three months free Spotify with Paypal

 New subscribers can get three months free when signing up via PayPal.
-It’s due to end 15th July 2021 but could be extended.
+It was due to end 15 September 2023, but it’s still listed on the site as working.
 More here.

 Previous Spotify customer deals